1888: Victoria

 First Nations Focus:

-During the 1880s, Aboriginal Protection Boards in Victoria and New South Wales imposed strict controls over First Nations peoples, limiting freedom of movement, employment, and family life.
-Legislation such as the Victorian Half‑Caste Act (1886) forced many to leave missions and reserves, causing deep disruption.
-While settler society celebrated prosperity and progress, First Nations communities endured dispossession and exclusion, yet maintained cultural continuity through kinship, storytelling , and resilience.
+During the 1880s, Aboriginal Protection Boards in Victoria and New South Wales imposed strict controls over First Nations peoples, limiting freedom of movement, employment and family life.
+While colonzier society celebrated prosperity and progress, First Nations communities endured dispossession and exclusion, yet maintained cultural continuity through community, storytelling and resilience.

 Provocation Question